ragasreyachoppa/Registration-Form-Page/README.md

-# this consists of registration form page for entering the event details
+# This consists of registration form page for entering the event details.